yoyz/picoloop/README.md

 - Different pattern lengths by track

-Picoloop is target for linux/SDL compatible system.
+Picoloop is targeted for linux/SDL compatible system.
-It use SDL     to render graphics.
+It uses SDL     to render graphics.
-It use RtAudio or SDL to render audio out.
+It uses RtAudio or SDL to render audio out.
-It use RtMidi  to send and receive midi message, today only clock
+It uses RtMidi  to send and receive midi message, today only clock

 ## How it works ##